Tenant Small Claims

 Starting November 1, 2021, tenants can be sued by their landlord for rent that they were unable to pay during the COVID-19 pandemic.
 Protections enacted by the state legislature ensure that tenants who pay 25% of their back rent from September 2020 to September 2021 cannot be evicted.
-However, tenants still must pay back the remaining back rent.
-This back rent is converted to consumer debt that landlords can sue to collect in small claims court actions.
+However, tenants still must pay back the remaining unpaid rent.
+This back rent is converted to consumer debt that landlords can sue to collect in small claims court.

 Small claims court is an informal and expedited court process.
 Tenants can consult with an attorney about their small claims court case; however, attorneys are not allowed to represent clients in the small claims hearing.
 This means tenants sued for COVID-19 rental debt must represent themselves in the small claims court hearing.

 LAFLA provides workshops where tenants can learn:

 - What protections apply to COVID-19 rental debt

 - How to defend themselves in the small claims hearing